charlotteaashley/typo-design-template/_posts/2021-10-21-typography-in-cook-books.md

 #### *Preparation Text:*

 The infographic shows that the texts within the recipe books were 100% serif font used.
-Having no other differing fonts used within the bulk of the text
+Having no other differing fonts used within the bulk of the text highlights that it is following conventions and performing a sophisticated tone throughout.

+#### *Page Numbering:*

+Following consistent conventions, the page numbering within the 1800s cookbooks is also of a serif typeface, this conveys a traditional theme and keeps an accordant concept within all pages.

 ## Typography Analysis 1901-2001

 ![The data gathered revolving around typography choices in 1900s cookbooks. ](../uploads/screenshot-2021-11-16-at-15.32.14.png)

+Constrastingly, the data gathered from a century later during the years 1901-2001 deplicts a change in typeface used, significantly in the preparation text as the bulk text within the books.
+It is also evident that the font style has differed demostrating a loss in use of bold style at only 62% compared to a previous 75% in the 1800s.

+#### *Title of the Recipe:*

+Within the inforgraphic it displays practically the same percentages as the century before, which conveys that the heading of the recipe proves to be the same traditional font and is a consistent and popular choice within recipe books.

+#### *Preparation Text:*

+These statistics highlight the most change in comparison to the century prior by serif font dropping to only 29% use against the 100% in the 1800s.
+'Sans-serif' font heavily takes over the text at 71% of the text within the cookbooks, suggesting a more modern and easily read stance.
+Using sans-serif as the bulk of the text inside the book contrasts against the title name giving the book some diversity and change.
+This is a given understanding that a change within years for typography of cookbooks has occured, emphasising a development in typographic font within print.

+#### *Page Numbering:*

 Source analysis: <https://www.behance.net/gallery/10862893/Master-thesis-cookbooks-analysis>